Powerlearnproject/se-assignment-day-2-git-and-github-DawnKelvin/README.md

 1. Limited community engagement.
 2. reduced visibility making it harder for potential collaborators to discover the project.
 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+A commit is a sanpshot of the project a any point in time.
+It includes changes made in the project files since last commit.
+Commits help in tracking changes as each commit has a unique identifier and includes metadata such as author, timestamp and a commit message explaining the changes.
+After making changes by either creating new files or modifying existing ones within the repository, the chagnges are staged before committing.
+This tells Git which chnages you want to include in the next commit.
+To stage, use the git add <file name>command.
+Once changes are staged, commit them using the git commitcommand witha descriptive message e.g., git commit -m "Initial commit".
+After committing, push the commit to the GitHub repository using git push command.
+Each commit creates a new version of your project allowing you to track changes over time and revert back to previous versions if a mistake occurs.
 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?